 Investment Overview for United Technologies (NYSE:UTX)

 - Pratt and Whitney EBITDA margins: This is a promising business for UTC as the company is investing in researching and developing new state of the art aviation engines.
-The company has a contract with the U.S. Air Force to develop the F135 engine for its F35 jets while also developing a liquid fuel J-2X engine to support NASA’s vision for space exploration.
+The company has a contract with the U.S. Air Force to develop the F-135 engine for its F-35 jets while also developing a liquid fuel J-2X engine to support NASA’s vision for space exploration.
 If it is able to meet these challenges, it will be able to command a premium for its products, leading to an increase in Pratt and Whitney EBITDA margins.
-Should this occur, and margins exceed 25% versus our forecast of around 18% by the end of the Trefis forecast period, there could be a potential upside of nearly 10% to the current price estimate.
+Should this occur, and margins exceed 20% versus our forecast of around 14% by the end of the Trefis forecast period, there could be a potential upside of nearly 10% to the current price estimate.

 Otis EBITDA margins: With local competitors in international markets trying to compete against Otis on the basis of price, Otis' profitability might take a dip if it is not able to lower its costs.
-If that happens, Otis' EBITDA margins could fall from around 22.2% to about 20% by the end of the forecast period, thus providing a downside of about 4% to the Trefis price estimate.
+If that happens, Otis' EBITDA margins could fall to about 16% by the end of the forecast period, thus providing a downside of about 10% to the Trefis price estimate.

 United Technologies (UTC) is a diversified industrial conglomerate.
 The company's brands and products include Carrier heating and air conditioning systems, Otis elevators and escalators, Kidde/Chubb fire and security systems, Pratt & Whitney aircraft engines, and Goodrich aerospace systems and components.
 The company's various businesses are leading players in their respective categories.
 UTC conducts its business through about 4,000 locations in 71 countries and generates over 60% of its revenue from outside the U.S., including U.S. exports.